eModbus/eModbus/README.md

 A client task is stopped again, if the timeout hits or if the far side has closed the connection.

-The asynchronous version does not rely on client tasks but on events from a single async TPC task which are forwarded to this library.
+The asynchronous version does not rely on client tasks but on events from a single async TCP task which are forwarded to this library.

 ##### ``bool stop()``
 The ``stop()`` call will close all open connections, free allocated memory and finally stop the server task.
 At this time your Modbus server will not respond to any connection request any more.